-The FTC has cracked down on iV Bars, an Allison, Texas-based company that has been offering IV therapy to interested persons since 2015, for making false and unsupported claims about conditions the treatment can help with.
+The FTC has cracked down on IV Bars, an Allison, Texas-based company that has been offering IV therapy to interested persons since 2015, for making false and unsupported claims about the treatment of certain conditions.

 “This enforcement action should send a clear message to the burgeoning IV therapy industry and sellers of all healthcare products,” FTC Chairman Joe Simons said.
 “Health claims must be supported by competent and reliable scientific evidence,”

 IV Bars has reportedly been charging clients amounts ranging between $100 and $250 for each session of its IV therapy.
-The FTC accused the company of making false claims, among which is that its $125 Myers Cocktail possess the ability to treat diabetes, fibromyalgia, cardiovascular disease, myocardial infarction, neurodegenerative disorders, and cancer, among others.
+The FTC accused the company of making false claims, among which is that it’s $125 Myers Cocktail possesses the ability to treat diabetes, fibromyalgia, cardiovascular disease, myocardial infarction, neurodegenerative disorders, and cancer, among others.

 But there was no evidence that the therapy did any of those things.